Michelle Zych – Executive Director

 Erin McArthur – Vice President of Operations

-As Director of Operations, Erin is responsible for managing all office operations and serves as the staff liaison for the committees of Grants, Ready to Run, Talk of the Town and Circles.
-Erin has been a member of the Friends of Planned Parenthood of the Heartland since 2009.
+As Vice President of Operations, Erin is responsible for managing all office operations and serves as the staff liaison for the committees of Grants and Circles.
+Erin holds a bachelor of non-profit management from Bellevue University.
+She is a graduate of New Leaders Council class 2 and now serves on their board.
+Erin is involved with the League of Women Voters and in the past has been a member of the Friends of Planned Parenthood of the Heartland.

 “The first problem for all of us, men and women, is not to learn, but to unlearn.” – Gloria Steinem